-It’s no secret that nascar has lost a big part of their old fanbase due to their ticket prices increasing throughout the past few years.
-At richmond International Raceway on Saturday, one could clearly see the stadium was not as packed as it used to be.
+It’s no secret that NASCAR has lost a big part of their old fan base due to their ticket prices increasing throughout the past few years.
+At Richmond International Raceway on Saturday, one could clearly see the stadium was not as packed as it used to be.
 However, that did not stop the fans who did go from having an incredible experience at the track.
-The new renovations started to make the facilite a lot nicer than before with new fan entertainment areas.
+The new renovations started to make the facility a lot nicer than before with new fan entertainment areas.
 More improvements are to come in the fall.

 An early start time would have the pace car lead the drivers around for lap one of four hundred at 6:46 eastern time.
 The first car out would be Martin Truex Jr. He started off with a lead of over one second in front of the second place car.
 However, at the end of stage one, Joey Logano was out in front with the 78 car, Truex Jr, back out at 9th.

 It was 100 straight laps of racing for the fans in attendance at Richmond International Raceway.
 No crashes that would cause a yellow up to this point.
 It seemed like the fans in attendance were more into the race at a faster pace.
 Right after stage one, Kurt Busch seemed to be in control.
 He was out in front significantly before Joey Logano overcame and took his second stage win of the night.